raghavdhingra/HelloWorldWebsite/README.md

 python3 manage.py runserver <port>
 ```
 <br>9.)Now you can go through the App and make changes and contribute to the Open Source

+#Code of Conduct
+Please be specific in writing code.
+Before writing it, please understand how the previous code is regulated.

+##In HTML File:
+After writing the code for a particular division, please leave 2 lines after each block.
+Also, be sure to comment it before and after writing it.
+So, that if any other contributor wants some changes, then he/she can do it easily.

+##In CSS File:
+After defining css for a class, id, attribute, or the element tag itself, then:<br>
+-- Leave one line after defining the CSS for the the parent and its children block element in the HTML file.<br>
+-- Leave two lines after defining the CSS for the another parent element